What incentives / rebates are available for geothermal in Connecticut?

 Federal Geothermal Incentives

-As of 2020, the Geothermal Federal Tax Credit allows you to deduct 26% of the cost of installing a geothermal heating and cooling system from your federal taxes.
+Through 2022, the Geothermal Federal Tax Credit allows you to deduct 26% of the cost of installing a geothermal heating and cooling system from your federal taxes.
 There’s no limit on it’s value.
-That incentive is set to go down to 21% in 2021 before being sunset altogether in 2022.
+That incentive is set to go down to 22% in 2023 before being sunset altogether in 2024.
 So act fast, this reap the $10,000s of potential here.

 Connecticut Geothermal Incentives / Rebates